Phil Monckton

-John Philip Monckton-Arundell, 13th Viscount Galway (born April 8, 1952 in Saint Boniface, Manitoba) is a Canadian rower.
-He won a bronze medal in the Quadruple Sculls event at the 1984 Summer Olympics.
+John Philip Monckton-Arundell, 13th Viscount Galway (born 8 April 1952 in Saint Boniface, Manitoba) is a Canadian rower, as well an Irish peer.
+He won a bronze medal in the quadruple sculls event at the 1984 Summer Olympics.
 He also competed in the coxless four event at the 1976 Summer Olympics, finishing in 5th place.
-He succeeded his father as Viscount Galway on September 30, 2017.
+He succeeded his father as Viscount Galway on 30 September 2017.